Carbonateb/obsidian-encore-theme/README.md

 - The resize bars have been made bigger, easier to click on now.
 You'll also never try to resize a horizontal line again, as resize bars look different now (you can't see them lol)
 - The collapse and expand buttons have been coloured in, as they are different to the other buttons, makes them easier to find
 - While in reading mode, the button to edit is coloured, because understanding a colour is faster than an icon (easier to differentiate at a glance).
 I will find more ways to distinguish reading mode in the future.
+- The default accent colour has been changed to `#BAA5FD`.
+It's the same shade as the default, but slightly lighter to make it easier to read on a dark background

 ### 3. Polishing Things Up
 The default obsidian theme is already quite polished, so there's not much I can do here.
 The biggest changes can be found when translucency is enabled, I cleaned up that mode quite a bit.
 I think it's quite pleasant to use now!